-- The extent to which the application sets forth a clear and supportable course of action to improve labor law compliance in Central America, in particular those laws that address the issues raised in section III of the Statement of Work through: (a) Strengthened capacity of labor ministries to effectively enforce national labor laws, (b) increased knowledge of national labor laws and their application among employers and workers, and (c) strengthened dispute resolution mechanisms within the labor ministries.
+- The extent to which the application sets forth a clear and supportable course of action to: (a) Improve labor law compliance in Morocco, in particular those laws which relate to the principles embodied in the ILO Declaration on Fundamental Principles and Rights at Work; and (b) demonstrate a proven approach to efficiently transition workers to in-demand occupations.
 The Applicant will be evaluated on the clear identification and description of the specific strategy(s) the Applicant proposes to use, its effectiveness, and attainability of project objectives by the end of the grant period.
 (10 points) - Demonstrated familiarity with the major issues related to the components being addressed (e.g., general project context, key problems and/or needs in the relevant country/area, the specific problem(s) and/or need(s) that will be addressed by this project(s), and relevant constraints).
 The Applicant will be evaluated on the thorough and accurate assessment of the implementing environment and the problems that exist and clear identification of the specific problem(s) the Applicant proposes to address.
 (5 points)

 - A monitoring and evaluation plan for measuring project performance that includes challenging but realistic targets and measurable, verifiable project indicators that measure achievement of project objectives and performance in project implementation.
 (5 points) - A description of the applicant's approach to expending funds in the most cost-effective method possible in order to achieve the project objectives.
 The applicant should refer to its submitted budget in explaining how the budgeted funds will be utilized costeffectively.
-In order to assist USDOL in assessing the efficient and effective allocation of project funding, the Applicant shall submit, at minimum, supporting budget information indicating how the Applicant arrived at estimating the costs of the following items/activities: salaries and benefits for all key personnel, 2-3 key activities proposed by the Applicant under its project design, and closing the project and meeting all USDOL close-out requirements, as stated in this SGA.
+In order to assist USDOL in assessing the efficient and effective allocation of project funding, the Applicant shall submit, at minimum, supporting budget information indicating how the Applicant arrived at estimating the costs of the following items/activities: Salaries and benefits for all key personnel, 2-3 key activities proposed by the Applicant under its project design, and closing the project and meeting all USDOL close-out requirements, as stated in this SGA.
 The Applicant will be evaluated based on the clear identification of all project costs and efficient and effective allocation of funding.
 The project budget should clearly demonstrate that the total amount and distribution of funds is sufficient to cover the cost of all major project activities identified by the Applicant in its proposal, management of the project, monitoring and evaluation, and project close-out and that the distribution of funds maximizes the provision of goods and/ or services to project beneficiaries.
 This section will be evaluated in accordance with applicable Federal laws and regulations.
 The budget must comply with Federal cost principles (which can be found in the applicable OMB Circulars) and with ILAB budget requirements contained in the application instructions in Section III of this solicitation.
 (10 points) - Use of existing expertise from the recipient country in order to reduce costs and further develop local capacity.
 (5 points) - Inclusion of a sustainability strategy that ensures that project improvements will continue after the project ends.
 (5 points) - Submission of a schedule of quarterly deliverables that will serve to determine the level of performance of the contractor.
 The identification of deliverables that are presented in the proposal should be objective, verifiable, and demonstrate progress in achieving project objectives.
 (5 points)